Olympic Games ceremony

-The Olympic Games ceremonies are events held at the Olympic Games since their beginning in the ancient Olympics, including the opening, closing, and medal ceremonies.
-Their purpose is to introduce and conclude the competition, award the successful competitors, and often to celebrate the culture and history of the hosting country.
-The ceremonies are integral to the Games and symbolize the international cooperation fostered in the Olympic sporting events.
+The Olympic Games ceremonies have been held at the Olympic Games since they began in the ancient Olympics, including the opening, closing, and medal ceremonies.
+Their purpose is to introduce and conclude the competition, award successful competitors, and often celebrate the culture and history of the host country.
+The ceremonies are integral to the Games and symbolize the international cooperation fostered in Olympic sporting events.